casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

 will be named using the simulink file name and the date/time that compilation begain.
 When putting together this example, compilation took about 25 minutes.

-## Programming the
+## Programming the FPGA
-PL Reconfiguration on any CASPER platform is done using the `casperfpga` python library.
+Reconfiguration on any CASPER platform is done using the `casperfpga` python library.
 You should have installed and used this in the [Getting Started](./tut_getting_started.md#setup-casperfpga) tutorial to check your connection to your board.

 #### Step 1: Copy the `.fpg` file to where you need it
-Navigate to the prevously mention 'outputs' folder and copy the .fpg file to wherever you are going to be running your ipython session from.
+Navigate to the prevously mention 'outputs' folder and copy the `.fpg` file to wherever you are going to be running your ipython session from.

 #### Step 2: Connect to the board